junwei-pan/fasttext_torch/README.md

 $ th main.lua -corpus_train data/ag_news_csv/train.csv -corpus_test data/ag_news_csv/test.csv -dim 10 -minfreq 10 -stream 0 -epochs 5 -suffix 1 -n_classes 4 -n_gram 1 -decay 0 -lr 0.5
 ```

+If the dataset is too large to fit in the memory, try to use the paratemer `-stream 1`.

-The trained model can get an accuracy of 90.93% on the g_news_csv dataset using only the unigram word embeddings.
+The trained model can get an accuracy of 90.93% on the g_news_csv dataset using the above configuration.

 ## Parameters